Jean Grondin

-Jean Grondin OC (born August 27, 1955) is a Canadian philosopher and professor.
+Jean Grondin OC (born August 27, 1955) is a Canadian philosopher and professor, born in Cap-de-la-Madeleine.
 He is a specialist in the thought of Immanuel Kant, Hans-Georg Gadamer, and Martin Heidegger.
 His research focuses on hermeneutics, phenomenology, German classical philosophy and the history of metaphysics.

 Education and career

 After completing his philosophical studies at the University of Montreal, he wrote a thesis on the concept of truth in hermeneutics in 1982 at the University of Tübingen, where he also studied classical philology and theology.
 He taught at Université Laval, in Quebec City from 1982 to 1990 and at the University of Ottawa in the academic year 1990-1991.

 Grondin has taught at the University of Montreal since 1991.
 In addition to his authored volumes, translated into more than twelve languages, he is also the author of many articles in various philosophical journals.
 His two volumes on Kant continue to be authoritative and his major contributions on the universality of hermeneutics and phenomenology place Grondin in a Platonic philosophical tradition that goes back to Augustine and passes through Kant, Edmund Husserl, Heidegger, and Gadamer.
 He can be seen as the principal advocate for the work of Gadamer and Paul Ricoeur and is prominent in contemporary hermeneutics.

 He was appointed an officer of the Order of Canada on December 30, 2012.
 In 2014 Jean Grondin was awarded the Molson Prize.